 To be sure we understand him, Paul draws a comparison between a child's world view and an adult's.
 We thought ourselves pretty smart at age 7.
 At age 47, we have a better sense of perspective.

 Likewise, in verse 12, Paul says that we believers (including Paul himself) have only a dim idea of what God is actually doing these days.
 Paul experienced God a lot more personally than most of the people teaching in seminaries, so it is unbridled PRIDE for those teachers to infer that THEIR understanding is perfect.
 Do these men experience the presence of God face-to-face, 24 hours per day?
 I don't think so.
 We'd have heard of it by now.

 The ugly extension of that prideful philosophy is the attitude that people operating in the Gifts of the Holy Spirit are actually being moved by the devil and demons.
 It is blasphemy to ascribe works of the Holy Spirit to the devil or vice versa.
 That's dangerous ground.
 Don't go there.
 If God wants to give you His gifts, shut up and receive them graciously.

 Hey, teacher!
 It's not very loving to talk like that.

 It wasn't very loving for Jesus to drive the moneychangers out of the Temple or to call the rabbis of His day "vipers" or "whitewashed tombs."
 It's hard to act loving toward snakes when they endanger your children.

-If you would like to ask further questions or discuss this in more detail, please feel free to send me an e-mail by clicking here.
+If you would like to ask further questions or discuss this in more detail, please feel free to send me an e-mail by clicking the "mail-to" link below.
 Explain your concerns and we'll respond as quickly as we can (assuming the first rapture event hasn't already happened).